numberscope/backscope/doc/api_endpoints.md

 numbers, strings are used to avoid the limitations of any particular numeric datatype.

+### URL: `api/get_oeis_chunk/<OEIS_ID>/<CHUNK_NUMBER>`

+Similar to the `get_oeis_values` endpoint, but allows some level of random access.
+Every sequence has a "chunk size" that can be obtained via the `get_oeis_header` endpoint described below.
+This endpoint returns (just) the sequence values in the CHUNK_NUMBERth chunk, in other words, all of the entries with index no smaller than CHUNK_NUMBER×chunk_size and less than (CHUNK_NUMBER+1)×(chunk_size).
+Note that CHUNK_NUMBER is allowed to be negative.

+If you are running the server to test it on your local host, a full URL would be http://127.0.0.1:5000/api/get_oeis_chunk/A000030/1 which will return the first digits of the numbers 1024 through 2047 (so 976 '1's followed by 48 '2's).

+#### Key: name

+A string giving the official name of the OEIS sequence with id OEIS_ID, if already known to backscope, or a temporary name if not.

+#### Key: values

+An array of _strings_ (of digits) giving the first COUNT values of the sequence with id OEIS_ID.
+Since some sequence values correspond to extremely large numbers, strings are used to avoid the limitations of any particular numeric datatype.

 ### URL: `api/get_oeis_name_and_values/<OEIS_ID>`

 This one is potentially a bit slower than the above URL, as it may make